ULHPC/ulhpc-docs/docs/jobs/submit.md

    end="<!--susage-end-->"
 %}

-In all cases, if you are confident that your jobs will last more than 2 days **while efficiently using the allocated resources**, you can use [`--qos long`](long.md) QOS.
+In all cases, if you are confident that your jobs will last more than 2 days **while efficiently using the allocated resources**, you can use [`--qos=long`](long.md) QOS.
 Be aware that special restrictions applies for this kind of jobs.